 - 1 1/2 tsp baking powder

 - 1 tsp baking soda

-- Mix the flax with the 2 tbsp of water and set aside.
+- Whisk the the flax together with the 2 tbsp of water in a small dish and set aside.

-- Add a little dollop of almond butter to the middle of each tin.
+- Add a little dollop of almond butter to the middle of each tin (this step is optional).

 - Top off each tin with the rest of the batter.
 Make sure you spread it around to the sides, completely covering the almond butter.

-- Bake 15 minutes.
+- Bake for 15 minutes.
 Remove from oven and let cool in muffin tray before handling.